alexvmt/speed-dashboard/README.md

 including maximum speed, number of observations, distance moved and time spent - the latter 3 above a speed threshold set by the user.

 ## Documentation
-The user has the following options to customize the speed summary table:
+The user has the following options to customize the speed summary:
 - **Speed units**: `m/s` or `km/h` (default `km/h`)
 - **Distance units**: `m` or `km` (default `km`)
 - **Time units**: `s`, `min`, `h` or `d` (default `h`)
-- **Speed threshold**: only observations above the set speed threshold are considered for the number of observations, the distance moved and the time spent (default `5`, min `1`, max `100`)
+- **Speed threshold**: only observations above the set speed threshold (in the previously set speed units) are considered for the number of observations, the distance moved and the time spent (default `5`)
 - **Threshold behavior tag**: add a tag (e. g. flight) describing the behavior represented by the observations above the set speed threshold (empty by default)

 The speed summary table contains the following columns: